yangjiao2/AskWalle-chatGPT/README.md

 # Disclaimer
 This is a test project to validate the feasibility of a fully private solution for querying Walmart Documentation and question answering using LLMs and Vector embeddings.
 It is not production ready, and it is not meant to be used in production.

+# Potential directions for further development
+The concepts explored in this project can be applied toward the following possibilities:
+1. The development of a more universal chat bot that can be integrated with Slack and Teams for easy interaction with our engineers.
+2. The creation of an API for use by other Coding Assistant AIs (or other services) to provide further context around a user's question.
+3. Increase the accuracy of other AI assistants by utilizing a vectorstore to provide additional context around user queries.

 # Opportunities for Improvement
 There are a couple areas we can focus on to improve the quality of the overall output: